Franky (One Piece): Appearance

 Franky is a very tall male (close to 225 cm, or 7 foot 5 inches) with light teal-blue hair which he can freely shapeshift depending on what kind of aliment he consumes, due to his cyborg abilities.
 During his childhood years, he possessed a normal physique which he has slowly technologically modified in time.
-In his adulthood, he has a slightly unusual muscular build as a direct result of the modifications that he conducted upon himself, with large tosro and forearms compared to which his biceps are significantly smaller.
+In his adulthood, he has a slightly unusual muscular build as a direct result of the modifications that he conducted upon himself, with a large torso and forearms compared to which his biceps are significantly smaller.
 After timeskip, Franky's body mostly consists of robotic modifications easy to spot on his shoulders, forearms and legs.

-He typically dresses himself in swimming trunks, which is why people think that he is a pervert and have come to name him so, and an unbuttoned loud Hawaiian ‘Aloha’ shirt over a huge gold chain around his neck.
+He typically dresses himself in swimming trunks, which is why people think that he is a pervert and have come to name him so, and an unbuttoned loud Hawaiian 'Aloha' shirt over a huge gold chain around his neck.
 Rarely does he ever button up his shirt, put on long sleeved clothes or even wear pants and shoes unless it's the right thing to wear, or by order of someone else.
 He also doesn't like anyone changing him to any other appearances like when Nami's soul was inside him and she tried to close the buttons in his Aloha Shirt, fact which annoyed him very much.